tipoqueno/UI-Design/README.md

 - [10 User Research Myths and Misconceptions](https://www.uxmatters.com/mt/archives/2015/11/10-user-research-myths-and-misconceptions.php) - There are still many misconceptions about how to gain an understanding of users and their needs.

-- [Cultivating Shared Understanding from Collaborative User Research](https://www.uie.com/brainsparks/2015/09/11/erika-hall-cultivating-shared-understanding-from-collaborative-user-research/) - Erika Hall on UIE Brain Sparks
+- [Cultivating Shared Understanding from Collaborative User Research](https://www.uie.com/brainsparks/2015/09/11/erika-hall-cultivating-shared-understanding-from-collaborative-user-research/) - Erika Hall on UIE Brain Sparks.

+#### Content Strategy

 ### Communities